Natural Silk & Egg Dyeing

-A RAINBOW OF color can be found in your kitchen thanks to the magic of natural dye!
-With spring upon us at Sarah’s Silks we got our eggs and silks out and ready for dyeing.
-This recipe will dye 12-24 eggs and 8 mini Playsilks (or 4 regular size Playsilks).
+A rainbow of color may be found in your kitchen thanks to the magic of natural dye!
+With spring upon us at Sarah’s Silks we got our eggs and White Playsilks out for dyeing.
+This recipe will dye 12-24 eggs and 8 Mini Playsilks (or 4 regular size Playsilks).

 What You'll Need: